victor-vdo/victor-vdo/README.md

 ### Principles
 - [SOLID]() - The library management system has been restructured with SOLID principles, simplifying the code and making it more flexible.
+- [DRY (Don't Repeat Yourself)]() - Emphasizes avoiding code duplication in the system, promoting reusability and modularity.
+- [KISS (Keep It Simple, Stupid)]() - Advises keeping systems as simple as possible, avoiding unnecessary complexity that might hinder code understanding and maintenance.
+- [YAGNI (You Ain't Gonna Need It)]() - Suggests not adding functionalities to software based on future assumptions, but implementing only what is necessary at the moment.
+- [Law of Demeter (LoD) / Principle of Least Knowledge]() - Proposes that each unit should have limited knowledge about other units, reducing coupling and increasing cohesion.
+- [Composition Over Inheritance]() - Emphasizes preferring object composition over inheritance to maintain more flexible and less coupled systems.

 ### Architectures
 - [MVC]() - Separation of responsibilities between data (Model), user interface (View), and control logic (Controller) for application development.